Most explosive moments in the star-studded Johnny Depp v Amber Heard defamation trial

 Heard countersued her ex-husband, accusing him of allegedly orchestrating a “smear campaign” against her and describing his own lawsuit as a continuation of “abuse and harassment.”

-Depp has asked for $50m in damages; Heard has asked for $100m and immunity against Depp’s claims.
-The trial is expected to last a total of six weeks.
+Depp asked for $50m in damages; Heard asked for $100m and immunity against Depp’s claims.

+Ms Heard won a single part out of three listed in her counterclaim and Mr Depp was in turn ordered to pay her $2m.

-The trial in Depp’s suit began on 11 April.
-Over six weeks of testimony, which concluded on 26 May, the jury has heard from a string of witnesses including the couple’s former marriage counselor, their friends, pyschiatrists, surgeons and entertainment experts - as well as Depp and Heard themselves.
+Over six weeks of testimony, which began on 11 April and concluded on 26 May, the jury heard from a string of witnesses including the couple’s former marriage counselor, their friends, pyschiatrists, surgeons and entertainment experts - as well as Depp and Heard themselves.

 The testimony painted a captivating and disturbing portrait of the actors’ doomed marriage, laying bare their violent fights, drug use and vicious words to each other.